opencog/atomspace/opencog/README.md

 AtomSpace Source Code
 =====================
-The atomspace implementation is here.
+The AtomSpace implementation is here.
 But first, a quick overview of the basics.